Green icon of a circle with 25% of the circle cut

 • Green icon of an envelope that has a piece of paper with a dollar sign on it peeking out of the envelope

-In March, average hourly earnings for all employees on private nonfarm payrolls increased by 12 cents, or 0.3 percent, to $34.69.
-Over the past 12 months, average hourly earnings have increased by 4.1 percent.
-In March, average hourly earnings of private-sector production and nonsupervisory employees edged up by 7 cents, or 0.2 percent, to $29.79.
+In October, average hourly earnings for all employees on private nonfarm payrolls rose by 13 cents, or 0.4 percent, to $35.46.
+Over the past 12 months, average hourly earnings have increased by 4.0 percent.

 • Green icon of a piece of paper with an X symbol on it

-Number of people working part time for economics reasons little changed
+Number of people working part time for economic reasons changed very little

-The number of people employed part time for economic reasons, at 4.3 million, changed little in March.
-These individuals, who would have preferred full time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs.
+The number of people employed part time for economic reasons was little changed at 4.6 million in October.
+These individuals would have preferred full-time employment but were working part time because their hours had been reduced or they were unable to find full-time jobs.

 • Green icon of a gear, inside of the gear is a plant, coin with a dollar sign on it, and a house

-People not in the labor force who currently want a job little changed
+People not in the labor force who currently want a job did not change

-In March, the number of people not in the labor force who currently want a job, at 5.4 million, was little changed.
+The number of people not in the labor force who currently want a job, at 5.7 million, was essentially unchanged in October.
 These individuals were not counted as unemployed because they were not actively looking for work during the 4 weeks preceding the survey or were unavailable to take a job.

 • Green icon of a percentage symbol and a clock

-Temporary help employment was 1.74% of total nonfarm employment in March, little changed from February.
+Temporary help employment was 1.64% of total nonfarm employment in October.

 • Green icon of people branched out, one person in the center and six people branched out from that person in the center